-The Avant Garde period saw aesthetically advanced models created to impress and surprise society, in clothing and on the road.
+In Europe, car design took an unexpected turn considering the general austerity in the 1950s.
+The period is known as the Avant-Garde period during which aesthetically advanced models and fashions were created to impress and surprise society, in clothing and on the road.
 The ’50s ushered in the Dolce Vita decade.
-Sports cars were in.
-The Maserati, Porsche, Aston Martin and Jaguar came to the fore for those that could afford them.
+Sports cars were in vogue.
+The Maserati, Porsche, Aston Martin and Jaguar came to the fore, for those that could afford them.

-Looking to the future, the museum has three experimental cars that run on solar power, hydrogen and compressed air and compares them with early 20th century models that ran on alternative fuels, electricity and steam.
+Looking to the future, the Málaga Museum of Automobiles has three experimental cars that run on solar power, hydrogen and compressed air and compares them with early 20th century models that ran on alternative fuels, electricity and steam.

-The museum has a collection of almost 100 cars together with 200 Haute Couture fashion exhibits that together offer an insight into the world of the motorist from the earliest days into the future.
+The Málaga Museum of Automobiles has a collection of almost 100 cars together with 200 Haute Couture fashion exhibits that together offer an insight into the world of the motorist from the earliest days into the future.

 Please add together

 Submitted by Anne Bourne on 20 Dec 2018

 What are your opening times 1-6 January 2019?